 - Decide on a colour scheme as described in our article on colour selection rules and then shop for paint.
 Remember that you can purchase sample pots before you buy, this is a lot cheaper than buying 20 litres of the wrong paint that you selected from a colour brochure.
 The paints you sample will need to be applied onto differently oriented walls and assessed at different times of the day, it is only then that you should commit to a final colour.

-- Wall furnishings, the latest name for wall paper, is back.
-Take a look at some samples at Crockers Paint & Wallpaper.
-Also look online for the following items to fit-out the room (as applicable):
+- Wall furnishings, the latest name for wallpaper, is back.
+Look online for the following items to fit-out the room (as applicable):

 - Window coverings such as curtains, blinds & shutters

 - Floor finishes including carpets, rugs and mats.

 - Lights: ambient general purpose lighting, task lighting for work areas and feature lighting.